 Before deciding upon the “best” projector, it is important to know what that means to you.
 Are you looking for the best among entry level projectors?
 Maybe you want the best 4K projector or the best for HDR.
 Of course, you may simply want the best all-around performance at a particular price point.

-To help you decide about which is right for you, here are some of the top contenders.
+To help you decide about which is the right home theatre projector for you, here are some of the top contenders.

 Best 4K Projector

 If you are looking for a top-performing 4K projector with excellent picture quality, you will want to check out the Optoma UHD60.
 Although it provides better contrast in darker rooms, it is bright enough to fill large screens even with moderately high ambient light.
 Colour balance is quite good and black levels give good depth.
 It is quite competitive with other models in this price range, though they are not as deep as more expensive models.

 Image sharpness is exceptionally good in the middle two thirds but does soften somewhat at the sides and edges.
 This softening is subtle and won’t typically be noticed outside of still images such as test patterns.